System Design Space

 Architecture

-• Notification API — accepting tasks, authentication, rate limiting
+• Notification API — task intake, authentication, and rate limiting

 • Message Queues — separate queues for iOS, Android, SMS, Email